Coke Zero Makes Eating A Lifestyle.

 Here’s how we cook:

-Influencers will post co-created content tailored to their specific niche, putting Coke Zero at the forefront of the cultural conversation.
+Influencers post co-created content tailored to their specific niche, putting Coke Zero at the forefront of the cultural conversation.

 With “Eat Down, Drink Up,” Coke Zero gets into the conversation.
 Not by waiting at an empty table.
 But by showing up in people’s hands and in their lives.